In this blog series, we place the spotlight on K2 employees across the company from management and recruiters to the back office support teams.

 Once these open processes are locked down, I’ll then hunt for new business.

 What are some of your daily highlights, what do you enjoy most in your day?

 After being at K2 for six years I still get a buzz from making deals, I don’t think that is going to go away and for the moment its why I’m solely focused on a sales career path.

 The more senior I get, the more I genuinely enjoy watching others grow and learn.
-Watching young, energetic and intelligent people make mistakes then make them right and overcome huge K2-sized problems is brilliant.
+Watching young, energetic and intelligent people make mistakes than make them right and overcome huge K2-sized problems is brilliant.
 If I can be part of this journey for others it makes it all worthwhile.

-It’s quite easy to be selfish as a sales person and for sure when I started this was the case, but now, however, I like to think it’s good to be a bit selfless sometimes so you can help push others to succeed and reward them.
+It’s quite easy to be selfish as a salesperson and for sure when I started this was the case, but now, however, I like to think it’s good to be a bit selfless sometimes so you can help push others to succeed and reward them.

 How do you wrap up your work at the end of the day?

 At the end of the day, I make sure to debrief who’s been working with me.
 For the last half an hour of the day I focus on making sure I am ready for tomorrow; will it be a deal day?

 After work, I’d like to say that I go for a run each evening but…you can see where I’m going here can’t you!… There are some days in the week where we all end up in the ‘White Horse’ – working opposite one of the best pubs in London is quite enticing and depending on how the day has gone, it’s always good to have a few pints with the team and remove any stress from the day.

 The running thing is also my own selfish vice for controlling any stress and thoughts I have, helps me to keep focused and going in the right direction with just me, myself and I.